-The cost is $2,500 USD per church.
-Fee includes all program elements and most meals for a team of up to four people from your church for both learning events (additional team members attending each learning event are $350 USD per person for the year), all webinars, access to a coach throughout the year, and church assessments.
+The cost is $1,000 USD per church team of 4 and $74 per additional member.
+Fee includes all program elements and most meals for a team of up to four people from your church for both learning events, all webinars, access to a coach throughout the year, and church assessments.
 Travel and lodging expenses are not included.
 Scholarships are available upon request.

 If you have additional questions, would like to request a scholarship, or would like more information, please contact firstname.lastname@example.org.